Qualitative Numeric Planning: Reductions and Complexity: Extensions, Variations, and Memoryless Controllers

+For simplicity, QNPs have been defined with certain syntactic restrictions that do not limit their expressive power.
+In particular, there are no actions with non-deterministic effects on boolean variables, and there are no effects that can map a literal $\EQ{X}$ non-deterministically into the literals $\GT{X}$ and $\EQ{X}$, as decrements require $\GT{X}$ as a precondition, and increments yield the outcome $\GT{X}$.
+Yet, these two restrictions are not essential and can be bypassed.
+As we have seen before, non-deterministic effects on boolean variables as found in strong and strong cyclic FOND planning can be obtained in QNPs by using additional numerical variables (Section~6).
+Likewise, a sequence of two consecutive effects $Inc(X)$ and $Dec(X)$ can be used to emulate the effect of an action that leaves the value of $X$ completely uncertain; i.e., it may increase $X$, decrease $X$, or leave the value of $X$ unchanged.

+There are also syntactic conditions that when satisfied, make QNPs simpler.
+For example, if the numerical variables in a QNP $Q$ can be linearly ordered as $X_1,X_2,\ldots$ so that the actions that increase a variable $X_i$ also decrease a variable $X_j$ that appears later in the ordering, then every policy $\pi$ that solves the direct translation $P=T_D(Q)$ of $Q$ will necessarily solve $Q$ as well, as any such policy will terminate in $Q$.
+Indeed, if $X_\ell$ is the last variable in the ordering that is decreased in a cycle induced by $\pi$, the cycle cannot include a different state where the variable $X_\ell$ is increased, as otherwise, the condition implies that another variable $X_j$ appearing later in the ordering must be decreased in the cycle.
+For such well-ordered QNPs, the simpler, direct translation $T_D$ is thus both sound and complete.

-Let us recall that a policy $\pi$ that solves the FOND $P$ obtained from the translation $P=T(Q)$ of a QNP $Q$, defines a policy that can be understood as a memory-extended controller that solves $Q$ using extra boolean variables and actions.
-Often, however, the policy $\pi(\bar s,m)$ obtained from $P$, where $s$ is the state over $Q$ and $m$ is the memory state, can be projected onto a memoryless policy $\pi'$ for $Q$ which does not use either the extra variables or actions.
-This happens when there is no state $s$ where the actions $\pi(\bar s,m)$ and $\pi(\bar s,m')$ selected by the policy over two different memory states are associated with different $Q$ actions.
-In such a case, all states $s$ are associated with a single action $a$ from $Q$ (there must be one such action as otherwise $\pi$ could not solve $P$), and the memoryless policy $\pi'$ for $Q$ can be defined so that $\pi'(\bar s)=a$.
+Finally, recall that a policy $\pi$ that solves the FOND $P=T(Q)$ obtained from the translation of a QNP $Q$, defines a policy that can be understood as a memory-extended controller that solves $Q$ using extra boolean variables and actions.
+Often, however, the policy $\pi(\bar s,m)$ obtained from $P$, where $s$ is the state over $Q$ and $m$ is the memory state, can be projected onto a \emph{memoryless controller} $\pi'$ for $Q$ which does not use the extra variables or actions.
+The projection is possible and immediate when there is no state $s$ in the controller where the actions $\pi(\bar s,m)$ and $\pi(\bar s,m')$ selected by the policy over two different memory states are associated with different actions in $Q$.
+In such a case, all states $s$ can be associated with a single action $a$ from $Q$ (there must be one such action as otherwise $\pi$ would not map $\bar s$ into a goal state), and the memoryless policy $\pi'$ for $Q$ is then simply $\pi'(\bar s)=a$.